 The following picture shows how the workbench looks after importing the project.

-Figure 2: Workbench after importing the tutorial project.
+Figure 2: Workbench after importing the tutorial project

 In this example, we want to have multiple faces on the ground to assign different terrain roughness.
-Therefore, we modeled the air domain in a CAD software and split the ground surface.
+Therefore, we modeled the air domain in CAD software and split the ground surface.

 Did you know?